WebOrigami/docs/src/content/builtins/@siteAudit.md

 This audits the site defined by the given tree for broken internal links.
 It first crawls the site using [@crawl](@crawl.html), then reports back any errors.

+Currently, the audit only checks for links that point to internal files of the following types:

+- `.css`
+- `.html`
+- `.js`
+- `.xhtml`
+- `sitemap.xml`

+The crawler does not currently verify links to internal resources of other types, such as images.
+It also does not verify links to external pages and resources outside the site being audited.

 ## Auditing an Origami site

 You can give `@siteAudit` the top-level file that defines your site's root.